KeYProject/key-docs/docs/Development/GUIExtensions.md

-This merge request changes and brings new GUI Extensions and also a Common UI for Settings.

-Gui Extension are now loaded differently.
+**weigl, 2019**

+GUI Extensions defines a couple of extension points for the KeY User Interface.
+It allows to add new functionality into the gui, without digging through the old UI code.
+It also should make the UI more consistent, decoupling dependencies and easier to implement new functionality.

+#### General extension points

+An extension is defined by an interface, which should be implemented by the new functionality.
+This interface defines the methods needed to be successfully injected into the UI.
+GUI Extensions are loaded and found via the `ServiceLoader` facility of Java.
+Therefore, you should mention your extension in the appropiate serivce file under `META-INF/services/<full-interface-name>`.

-* Every gui extension should be marked with `KeyGuiExtension` is only loaded once.
+Every gui extension should be marked with `KeyGuiExtension` and is only loaded once.
+It does not matter on how many extension points it participate.

+Different GUI extension should not depend on each other, as Gui Extension should loaded independent.

+## Basic Extension Metadata

-* Additional meta data can plugged to an extension by adding  `@KeyGuiExtension.Info`.
+Additional meta data can plugged to an extension by adding the Java annotation `@KeyGuiExtension.Info`.

-  - Currently: `name`, `description`, `disabled`, `optional`, `priority`.
+Currently: `name`, `description`, `disabled`, `optional`, `priority`.

-  - Annotation because of accessible via the class w/o instantiation.
+Annotation because of accessible via the class w/o instantiation.

 * Extension Points are now in `KeyGuiExtension`

+## General UI facilities

+### Icon Management

+`KeYIconManagement` and `KeYIcon` introduces a way of icon management and configuration via `UIManager`.

+### Key-stroke Management

+`KeyStrokeManager` reworked.
+It is now possible to define `KeyStroke`s in a properties file.

+### Color Management

+### Sharing Services accross UI extensions

+Brings `Lookup` a successor for a flexible mediator replacement based on a service architecture, incl.
+Dependency Injection

-  - `KeyGuiExtension.MainMenu`
+## `KeyGuiExtension.MainMenu`
-  - `KeyGuiExtension.ContextMenu`
+## `KeyGuiExtension.ContextMenu`
-  - `KeyGuiExtension.LeftPanel`
+## `KeyGuiExtension.LeftPanel`
-  - `KeyGuiExtension.Toolbar`
+## `KeyGuiExtension.Toolbar`
-  - `KeyGuiExtension.StatusLine`
+## `KeyGuiExtension.StatusLine`
-  - `KeyGuiExtension.Settings`
-  - `KeyGuiExtension.KeyboardShortcuts`
+## `KeyGuiExtension.SettingsProvider`

 * A common settings dialog should replace all existing setting dialogs.
   - A component can register a `SettingsProvider` to the `SettingsManager.getInstance()`